jbhattaram/katacoda-scenarios/scenario_1/step3.md

-To help create the index.json and scenario structure, Katacoda has developed a command line interactive (CLI) to help create and manage scenarios.
+To help create the Wind River index.json and scenario structure, Katacoda has developed a command line interactive (CLI) to help create and manage scenarios.

 ## Install CLI